 Tropical Ecology in Belize

-The laboratory will consist of two weeks in the field during the summer, principally in Belize, but also briefly in Guatemala, where we will study tropical flora and fauna in several different ecosystems: coral reefs, pine savannahs, rainforests, and mangrove swamps.
-We will interact with groups working on the conservation of plants and animals in Central America and with locals who practice subsistance farming.
+The program will consist of two weeks in the field during the summer, principally in Belize, but also briefly in Guatemala, where we will study tropical flora and fauna in several different ecosystems: coral reefs, pine savannahs, rainforests, and mangrove swamps.
+We will interact with groups working on the conservation of plants and animals in Central America and with locals who practice subsistence farming.

 Minimum program eligibility requirements include the completion of at least 28 semester hours with an overall 2.0 GPA for undergraduates and graduate standing for graduate students.
 All students must be in clear academic standing.
 Students must also have taken at least BSC 111 and BSC 111L or BSC 103 and BSC 103L.
 Final authority over enrollment rests with the Director of International Programs and the Tropical Ecology Belize Director.